indolering/blang/README.md

 Tags such as `<i>`, `<b>`, and `<u>` force structural elements to be styled a certain way.
 That's why they were replaced with `<em>`, `<strong>`, and `<span style="text-decoration: underline">`.
 The `<BLANG>` tag is a semantic `<BLINK>` HTML replacement capable of encompassing `<BLINK>` and `<MARQUEE>`!

-But #`<BLANG>` isn't just about emulating tags.
+But `<BLANG>` isn't just about emulating tags.
 FSM waited until 2016 because the Ark of Web Design needed Web Components to contain every great phase of web design:

-  * `<BLANG RFC-IFY>`   Transform any publishing workflow into static documents formatted for a typewriter!
+  * `<BLANG RFC-IFY>`   Transform any specification into a random pile of static documents formatted for a typewriter!
   * `<BLANG AOL-1000000-FREE-MINUTES>` Animated cursors and `<center><font face="comic sans" color="purple">Under Construction!</font> <img src="construction.gif"></center>` footers.
-  * `<BLANG IE6-WONT-DIE>`   Break all styling on a webpage before crashing the browser!
   * `<BLANG LISTACLE-SLIDESHOW>`    Get more ad impressions by turning that 8 line clickbait piece into a slideshow!
-  * `<BLANG OMG-SOCIAL-NETWORKING>` Jack up your social engagement metrics by making it easy for your readers to vote on Digg and Reddit with vote buttons or share it with everyone you've ever met on Friendster, MySpace, Facebook, Twitter, G+, Instagram, WhatsApp, LinkedIn, Snapchat, Tumblr, and Ashley Madison!
+  * `<BLANG OMG-SOCIAL-NETWORKING>` Jack up your social engagement metrics by making it easy for your readers to share links on Reddit, Facebook, Twitter, Instagram, WhatsApp, LinkedIn, Snapchat, and Ashley Madison!
-  * `<BLANG FACEBOOK-WONT-DIE>` Load 10 megabytes of crap before freezing the browser!
   * `<BLANG INSTALL-OUR-APP>`   Who wouldn't want some rando forum to track your GPS location, scour your contact list, and run native code locally?!
   * `<BLANG HACKER-NEWS>`   Turn **any** website into a one-off design that some Millennial hasn't bothered to update in a decade!
-  * `<BLANG FLASH-WONT-DIE>`    Break all continuity with the webpage and randomly freeze the browser!
-  * `<BLANG OMG-STATISTICS>`    AI powered paperclips who spit out FAQs to visitors on your website!
+  * `<BLANG AI>`    Replace your FAQ section with an artificially intelligent paperclip!

 Add some <blink>`#<BLANG>`</blink> to your website today! #DontBlingBlang #ArkOfBlang #`<BLINK>`4LIFE